Muhammad-Aslam-30/sparkCAD-Plus/README.md

 ---
 ### OVERVIEW ###

-SparkCAD is an interactive decision support tool that visualizes the logical plan of Spark applications and detects caching anomalies.
+SparkCAD is an interactive decision support tool that visualizes the logical plan of Spark applications and display dataset's size and transformation time.
 It parses the execution logs of Spark (thse same ones that Spark's History Server parses without additional metadata).